Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 ## Without the stack switch

-If `stack_heavy_callback` is called directly without the stack switch, we can expect either an oops or a complete kernel panic.
+If **`stack_heavy_callback`** is called directly without the stack switch, we can expect either an oops or a complete kernel panic.
 In this case, we got an oops.
-Looking at the page fault address and RSP, it's clear the code attempted to access memory outside the allocated stack bounds.
+Looking at the page fault address and **`rsp`**, it's clear the code attempted to access memory outside the allocated stack bounds.

 ```bash
 [ 1658.348625] BUG: unable to handle page fault for address: ffffa40d83602000